-UMA does not provide a standard drop/add period for enrolled students in its standard term based programs.
+UMA does not provide a drop/add period.
 UMA's educational programs recommend students to complete courses in a specific order (defined as general course progression or prerequisites).
 UMA's curriculum continues to build on knowledge gained from course to course.

-Students enrolled in our term based programs who do not receive a final passing grade in a course prior to progressing to the next course will be removed and unscheduled from the current course.
+Students who do not receive a final passing grade in a course prior to progressing to the next course will be removed and unscheduled from the current course.
 UMA will reschedule the student into the failed course or a different eligible course which begins within seven (7) calendar days of the class start date.
-If the failed course is not available, UMA will work with the student to process an alternative solution such as an alternative course or aLeave of Absence (prerequisites only) until the course is available.
+If the failed course is not available,

+UMA will work with the student to process an alternative solution such as an alternative course or a Leave of Absence (prerequisites only) until the course is available.